vaginessa/tumblr-mass-uploader/README.md

 Tumblr Mass Uploader
 --------------------
 This is a simple app to upload multiple text or photo files to Tumblr, one file per post.
 This functionality isn't currently supported by any other app, as far as I know.
-It is currently in the testing/beautifying stage.

 URL: http://fierce-ravine-5098.herokuapp.com